 - You can’t close your store if you have any outstanding bills.

-- You immediately lose access to your admin panel, so make sure you’ve removed any connected domains before you close your account.
+- You immediately lose access to your admin panel, so make sure you disconnect or transfer any domains away before closing your account.